swiftlang/swift-experimental-string-processing/Documentation/Evolution/CharacterClasses.md

   /// range, from the _Halfwidth and Fullwidth Forms_  Unicode block, as well
   ///  as digits in some scripts, like `DEVANAGARI DIGIT NINE` (U+096F). public var isDecimalDigit: Bool { get }

-  // TODO: Should we provide the value too? what about other Character properties?
 }
 ```